FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-Activities.rst

 the selected data.

 .. figure:: ../media/activity.svg
-    :align: center

 *::activities::action::SActivityLauncher* uses the selected data to generate the activity.
 *::guiQt::editor::DynamicView*  displays the activity in the application.
 *Vector* contains the set of selected data